+The dimensions listed in Table 12: Minimum Dimensions by Parking Configuration are the minimum required dimensions.
+Drive aisles that function as fire lanes may require greater dimensions as determined by the Fire Marshal.

+B. Stacking Spaces

+Stacking spaces provide room for vehicles to queue before receiving a service, such as services rendered by Drive-Thru or Drive-In Uses.

 - a.
-The dimensions listed in Table 12: Minimum Dimensions by Parking Configuration are the minimum required dimensions.
-Drive aisles that function as fire lanes may require greater dimensions. - 7.
-Stacking Spaces - a.
-Stacking spaces provide room for vehicles to queue before receiving a service, such as services rendered by Drive-Thru or Drive-In Uses, or a Child Care Facility (Day-Care Center). - b.
-Stacking spaces are required for all new uses listed in Table 13: Required Stacking Spaces by Use, including the conversion of an existing building that does not require stacking space to one of the uses listed in Table 13. - c.
-The Zoning Administrator may approve a reduction in stacking spaces for a Child Care Facility (Day-Care Center) if the reduction will not cause stacking in the public right of way. - d.
-All required stacking spaces must be situated entirely outside the right of way and any designated fire lane or driveway. - e.
-Stacking spaces must not overhang any sidewalk or pedestrian path. - f.
-The minimum dimensions of a stacking space are nine feet (9') by eighteen feet (18') and have a vertical clearance of at least ten feet (10').
+Stacking spaces are required for all new uses listed in Table 13: Required Stacking Spaces by Use, including the conversion of an existing building that does not require stacking space to one of the uses listed in Table 13. - b.
+The Zoning Administrator may approve a reduction in stacking spaces for a Child Care Facility (Day-Care Center) if the reduction will not cause stacking in the public right-of-way.